AdaCore/gnatstudio/docs/users_guide/main_window.rst

   press :kbd:`shift` while dragging the file and it is already being edited, GNAT Studio creates a new view of the existing editor.

-*entities*

-  If you open the node for a source file, the file is parsed by a fast parsers integrated in GNAT Studio so it can show all entities declared in the file.
-These entities are grouped into various categories that depend on the language.
-Typical categories include subprograms, packages, types, variables, and tasks.

-  Double-clicking on a file or clicking on any entity opens an editor or display showing, respectively, the first line in the file or the line on which the entity is defined.

 .. index:: search; project view
 .. index:: menu; navigate --> find or replace